kamruleee51/MedAI/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Md Kamrul Hasan is a PhD candidate in the Bioengineering department at [Imperial College London](https://www.imperial.ac.uk/), where he explores the deployment of AI agents like Physics-informed Neural Networks (PINNs) in the field of medical image computing.
+Md Kamrul Hasan is a PhD candidate in the [Bioengineering](https://www.imperial.ac.uk/bioengineering/) department at [Imperial College London](https://www.imperial.ac.uk/), where he explores the deployment of AI agents like Physics-informed Neural Networks (PINNs) in the field of medical image computing.
-He is an Assistant Professor (on Leave) in Electrical and Electronic Engineering at Khulna University of Engineering & Technology ([KUET](https://kuet.ac.bd/)).
+He is an Assistant Professor (on Leave) in Electrical and Electronic Engineering ([EEE](https://www.kuet.ac.bd/department/EEE/)) at Khulna University of Engineering & Technology ([KUET](https://kuet.ac.bd/)).
 Mr. Hasan's research interest primarily concentrates on developing automated AI-based systems for medical appliances.

-Mr. Hasan graduated from KUET in 2014 with a BSc in engineering in Electrical and Electronic Engineering (EEE), with a summa-cum-laude CGPA of 3.93 (out of 4.00) and taking first place out of 115 classmates.
+Mr. Hasan graduated from KUET in 2014 with a BSc in engineering in EEE, with a summa-cum-laude CGPA of 3.93 (out of 4.00) and taking first place out of 115 classmates.
 He graduated with a summa-cum-laude CGPA of 4.00 (out of 4.00) in 2017 after finishing his MSc engineering in EEE at KUET.
 Another MSc degree in [Medical Imaging and Applications (MAIA)](https://maiamaster.udg.edu/) was earned by Mr. Hasan in 2019 through the Erasmus Mundus Joint Master Degree program from the [University of Burgundy](https://www.u-bourgogne.fr/) in France, [University of Cassino and Southern Lazio](http://www.eng.unicas.it/) in Italy, and [University of Girona](https://www.udg.edu/ca/) in Spain, obtaining a mark of 8.48 out of 10.0.